Talking With Franchisees (8 Aspects To Learn From) | Franchise Coach

 Another huge advantage of being part of a franchise system is the purchasing power.
 Be sure to find out if the franchisor uses the collective buying power of the total system.
 In purchasing power, franchisees will have the benefit of getting discounted pricing on equipment and inventory.

-Talking with franchisees will give you details on how often does the franchisor opens this opportunity.
+Speaking with franchisees will give you details on how often does the franchisor opens this opportunity.
 In their tenure in the business, ask them how much savings do they get in availing products during the purchasing power.

 8. Earnings